jspm/jspm-resolve/resolver-spec.md

 ### Module Format Handling

-By default ES modules load dependencies as ES modules and CommonJS modules load dependencies as CommonJS modules.
-ES modules switch to CommonJS interpretation when loading through node_modules or a package without an "esm": false property.

-It is assumed that jspm will install packages with "esm": false set for npm backwards compatibility.

-"esm": true will be assumed for the project package, and on publishing through jspm itself.
-In this way the whole problem of module format distinction is handled automatically for the user.
+`"mode": "esm"` can be set to indicate packages which should load `".js"` extension files as ES modules.

-No support is provided for the package.json "module" property as these workflows are untested against these interop patterns so would likely not work anyway.
+No support is provided for the package.json "module" property as these workflows are untested against these interop patterns so may not work anyway.

 In addition, a module which ends in `.mjs`, is always loaded as an ES module.